The best trail running socks 2023: for comfort on rough terrain

 Synthetic materials

 Wigwam developed its Synchroknit sock technology with the intent of creating a contoured, no-slip fit while also strategically reducing material bulk.
-Soft and lightweight, the Surpass Lightweight Mid-Crew socks serve up a near-custom fit for most foot shapes with its innovative contour knit that uses gradient stitching to use less yarn than its contemporaries in the running sock arena.
+Soft and lightweight, the Surpass Lightweight Mid-Crew socks serve up a near-custom fit for most foot shapes with its innovative contour knit that employs gradient stitching to use less yarn than its contemporaries in the running sock arena.

 Specifications